icsabai/icsabai.github.io/classes/compsimf17em/news2023/readme.md

 ##### News
 - Experiments confirm that antimatter has [positive gravitational mass](https://www.nature.com/articles/d41586-023-03043-0)
 - A Nobel prize for [Katalin Karikó](https://www.nobelprize.org/prizes/medicine/2023/summary/).
 The role model of the tenacious and  modest scientist.

+### 2023.10.03
+- Last in person lecture.
+Now on focus on your projects, read the book and follow previous years' recordings.
+Submit reports in time, register for presentations.
+- Final set of slides.
+How the development of science and technology lead to artificial intelligence.
+Short history and basics of machine learning.
+Phyisical insights used in machine learning models.
+Machine learning application in sciences.

+#### News
+- Nobel prize in physics: Pierre Agostini, Ferenc Krausz (Not only a Hungarian, again, but also ELTE alumni!) and Anne L’Huillier for developing "stroboscope for high speed atom movie" (attosecond scale laser pulses).
+A well explained undersandable [summary of the discovery](https://bigthink.com/starts-with-a-bang/attosecond-spectroscopy-nobel-prize/)